DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 : Length of the IP Prefix requested, in bits.
 MUST be lesser or equal to the length of the IP Address field, in bits.

-Upon receiving the ADDRESS_REQUEST message, an endpoint SHOULD assign an IP address to its peer, and then respond with an ADDRESS_ASSIGN message to inform the peer of the assignment.
+Upon receiving the ADDRESS_REQUEST capsule, an endpoint SHOULD assign an IP address to its peer, and then respond with an ADDRESS_ASSIGN capsule to inform the peer of the assignment.

-## ROUTE_ADVERTISEMENT Message {#route-adv}
+## ROUTE_ADVERTISEMENT Capsule {#route-adv}

-The ROUTE_ADVERTISEMENT message allows an endpoint to communicate to its peer that it is willing to route traffic to a given prefix.
-This message uses a CONNECT-IP Stream Chunk Type of 0x03.
+The ROUTE_ADVERTISEMENT capsule allows an endpoint to communicate to its peer that it is willing to route traffic to a given prefix.
+This capsule uses a Capsule Type of 0xfff102.
 Its value uses the following format:

 ~~~
-ROUTE_ADVERTISEMENT Message {
+ROUTE_ADVERTISEMENT Capsule {
   IP Version (8),
   IP Address (32..128),
   IP Prefix Length (8),
 }
 ~~~
-{: #route-adv-format title="ROUTE_ADVERTISEMENT Message Format"}
+{: #route-adv-format title="ROUTE_ADVERTISEMENT Capsule Format"}

 IP Version: